 Sadie joined TCFJ with a healthcare background.
 She is passionate about increasing access to fresh food as it can decrease health conditions affected by diet.
 She hopes to further expand local awareness about food waste and food insecurity through TCFJ.
 When not rescuing food or fighting for social justice, she is spending time with her family, friends and dog, Scout, while enjoying all NE Minneapolis has to offer.

 Selena has worked for 14 years in the photography, video, arts, creative project management, and education fields.
-In her role at TCFJ, she helps invent and implement new programs and serves as photographer and website designer at TCFJ.
+Selena serves as photographer and website designer at TCFJ.
 Selena is currently pursuing a Master of Public Health Nutrition in the Coordinated Masters Program at the University of Minnesota.
 Before going back to school, Selena led the development of the Ramsey County Mental Health and Tubman Chrysalis Center partnerships.
 She is glad to be part of an organization that cares about social justice and public health and allows her the opportunity to take immediate action in creating innovative solutions to food insecurity.

 DEANDRA BIENEMAN, OUTREACH & GRANTS